lescipi/blog/content/post/MCMC_TFP/index.md

 meaning that the unnormalized posterior is proportional to the joint distribution of $x$ and $\theta$.

-nack to the example.
+Back to the example.
 The prior distribution we defined is convenient because we can actually compute the posterior distribution analytically.
 That's because for a normal likelihood with known standard deviation, the normal prior distribution for $\mu$ is [conjugate](https://en.wikipedia.org/wiki/Conjugate_prior), i.e. our posterior distribution will belong to the same family of distributions of the prior.
 Therefore, we know that our posterior distribution for $\mu$ is also normal.
-We can easily look up on wikipedia how we can compute the parameters of the posterior.
 For a mathematical derivation see [here](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxiYXllc2VjdHxneDplNGY0MDljNDA5MGYxYTM).

 Let's define a function which computes the updates for the parameters of the posterior distribution analytically